 ELP Overview

-Experiential Learning Projects (ELP) program is an academic driven management consulting intervention under which our senior students’ groups from the BBA and BS-Accounting & Finance (BSAF) programs, help organizations in analyzing the issues that warrant investigation, conduct primary & field research, and develop options for cost effective implementable solutions.
+Experiential Learning Projects (ELP) program is an academic driven management consulting intervention under which our senior students’ groups from the BBA and BS-Accounting & Finance programs, help organizations in analyzing the issues that warrant investigation, conduct primary & field research, and develop options for cost effective implementable solutions.
 The aim of this program does not only entail the acquisition of industry knowledge, but also embodies an effort to help our students integrate their functional learning in an integrated holistic manner and apply it to resolve the problems faced by different organizations.

-Parameters | Corporate Internship | Experiential Learning Program (ELP) |
+Experiential Learning Program (ELP) |

 ---|---|---|

-Tenure/Duration | 6-8 weeks | 4 months long |
+Tenure/Duration | 6-8 weeks | 4 months |

 Scope | Task oriented | Goal-oriented |